Space Trek Academy

 - The Academy is open only to students enrolled in an FSGC affiliated university

 - Fill out the Space Trek Academy Form using an Adobe Reader to apply for the program.
-Please note that you first need to download the form, save it on your hard disk and then complete and submit the form.
-Please use the submit button at the top right hand corner of the application page to submit the form.
-If you have any problems submitting it, please save the file and email it to email@example.com
+Please note that you first need to download the form, save it on your hard disk and then complete the form.
+Please save the file and email it to email@example.com

-- Hotel accommodation will be provided for the night of March 12 and 13.
+- Hotel accommodation will be provided for the nights of December 11, 12 and 13.